Understanding Digital Life Cycle Assessments (DLCAs)

 - Nearly every organization owns and operates one or more websites, mobile apps, web apps, and so on.

-- Most software products, including websites, rely on third-party widgets, plugins, APIs or other external services to function properly.
+- Most software products, including websites, rely on third-party widgets, plugins, APIs or other external services in their digital supply chain to function properly.

 - Most organizations use social media, online subscription services, and other third-party or cloud-based services or suppliers to manage key business and marketing operations.